 From the Field: Adam Barajas

 The powerful witness of ACE is not lost on Adam Barajas.
 As a high school student, he studied science under an ACE teacher.
-That experience not only set his course towards the ACE Service through Teaching program but, he says, "it made me a better person."
+That experience not only set his course towards the ACE Teaching Fellows program but, he says, "it made me a better person."

 Indeed, Mr. Barajas is giving back.
 While he speaks of areas where he needs "a lot of improvement," he attests to how he is making a difference.
 "There is a poverty of depth, experience, and intellectual challenge at the school in which I teach.
 In seeing and addressing this issue, I feel I am making a difference.
 My students leave my class with more questions than they came in with.
 The ability to question and seek answers in a coherent manner is the best gift I can offer my students."

 At the same time, Mr. Barajas attests to the gift ACE teaching has been to him.
 His spiritual and professional growth have made him a different person from when he started the program, such that he can say: "This past weekend I saw the sunset on the bay of South Padre Island [and] the reality that I am doing more than just service and that these kids are more than just my students finally sunk in.
 God is with the people of this foreign place and he is with me in my time here as well, sanctifying my service and making my broken talents whole."